San Carlos Airport (California): Facilities

-In 2007 the airport had 155,273 aircraft operations, average 425 per day: 98% general aviation, 2% air taxi and <1% military.
-372 aircraft were then based at this airport: 86% single-engine, 11% multi-engine, <1% jet and 3% helicopter.
+In the year ending May 31, 2020, the airport had 75,243 aircraft operations, average 206 per day: 84% general aviation, 16% air taxi and <1% military.
+323 aircraft were then based at this airport: 287 single-engine, 23 multi-engine, four jets and nine helicopters.

+Airlines and destinations

 Origin of SQL airport code

-As a backronym, some have speculated that the airport code of SQL is a humorous reference to the nearby headquarters of Oracle Corporation, a maker of database software.
+Some have speculated that the airport code of SQL is a humorous reference to the nearby headquarters of Oracle Corporation, a maker of database software.
 In databases, SQL, or Structured Query Language, is used for handling structured data.
-However, the airport had the code SQL years before Oracle's predecessor, Software Development Laboratories, was incorporated in June, 1977.
+However, the airport had the code SQL years before Oracle's predecessor, Software Development Laboratories, was incorporated in June 1977, as it is listed in the Airman's Information Manual published by the Federal Aviation Administration in 1972.